-The Offsets add the material around the bounding box by the input value for the specified direction.
+The Offsets fields are used to add the material around the bounding box by the input value for the specified direction.

 Pick to complete the definition of workpiece.
 It will appear as shown below.

 The offsets of the workpiece can be explained by the following figures.